hirak99/steam_deck_encryption/README.md

   - Assuming you are okay to lose your data, it is fairly trivial to delete the `/home/container` file to free up the space.
 Then if you want, you can continue to use it unencrypted, or go through the process again to re-encrypt.
 - Q: I don't want to read and understand technical details.
 Will you publish a script to do this automatically?
   - A: The whole process stated here should be fairly easy to automate.
 However, automation must be done carefully to make it as foolproof as possible.
 I may work on it, but I cannot give an ETA given that my day job is demanding.
+- Q: Should I also set up Security lock screen from Steam UI settings?
+  - A: Yes!
+The Steam UI's security features nicely complements encryption.
+If you don't have it on, anyone getting access of your Deck while it is powered on will be able to access to your unlocked data.
 - Q: I need feature X OR I have other questions.
   - A: Please open an issue in this github project.
-Either myself or someone else from the community will try to help, as soon as possible.
+Either myself or someone else from the community will try to help.
+Covnersely, if you see an issue which we can help with, you are encouraged to do so.